 - 3. Because you have just selected an entire hard disk to configure, the installation program warns you, stating that continuing will remove all existing partitions on the hard drive.
-If you are sure you want to do this, select Yes and press the Enter key. - 4.
+If you are sure you want to do this, select Yes and press the Enter key.
+If there's more than one hard disk on which you want to create partitions, select this additional hard disk and repeat these steps. - 4.
 You now see an overview of all available unconfigured disk space on the selected hard drive (see Figure 1-16).
 Select this free space and press Enter.